TeresaWehmeier/kickstarter_analysis/README.md

 Theater outcome success rates based on launch month - Great Britain data: https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/theater_plays_launch_date_success_rates_gb.png

-#### Results
+#### Conclusions
-1. The most successful launch month for theater campaigns occurs in May, or 67% successful
+1. The most successful launch month for theater campaigns occurs in May, of which 67% are successful.
+2. June and April also experience higher than average campaign success.
-2. Great Britain has a higher success rate for June launch months, while the U.S. high launch month is May
+3. Great Britain has a higher success rate for June launch months, while the U.S. highest successful launch month is May.
-3. The least successful launch month for theater campaigns is in December at only 49% successful
+4. The least successful launch month for theater campaigns is in December at only 49% successful; lower campaign success rates are consistent across all countries.
-4. Although Great Britain has only about 50% of the theater campaign market, their campaign success rates run much higher overall; Great Britain campaign success is 73% for all years and months launched, compared to only 58% in the U.S.
+5. Although Great Britain has only about 50% of the theater campaign market, their campaign success rates run much higher overall; Great Britain campaign success is 73% for all years and months launched, compared to only 58% in the U.S.

+### Analysis of Outcomes Based on Goals

+### Challenges and Difficulties Encountered

+## Results